-At this stage, research evaluating the effectiveness of health technologies focused on older people's pain management is scarce (Bhattari & Phillips 2018) but can be expected to grow.
 There are a number of studies that focus on using technology to manage pain associated with a specific or chronic condition experienced by many older people, for example, arthritis.
 One systematic review identified 373 pain self-management Apps relevant to arthritic pain management and concluded that few offered a comprehensive pain self-management approach incorporating evidence-based strategies (Bhattarai et al 2018).

-Another systematic review investigated empirical applications of mHealth technologies designed to support self-management of osteoarthritis.
-It too found a lack of research evidence on the effectiveness of mHealth apps focused on this condition (Choi et al 2017).
+Another systematic review investigated empirical applications of mHealth technologies, particularly mHealth Apps, designed to support self-management of osteoarthritis.
+It too found a lack of research evidence on the effectiveness of mHealth apps focused on this condition.
+Most of the available Apps (60.9%) provided only educational information or instructions on activities and exercises known to be helpful in managing osteoarthritis-related pain and symptoms.
+Missing were evidence-based mHealth Apps that track and quantify pain and symptoms, and share the data collected with the person's clinicians (Choi et al 2017).